diogolhc/feup-mieic-lpoo-proj/docs/README.md

 There are many concrete commands executing actions on some receiver.
 The button controller is responsible for retrieving and executing the command associated with the button when it detects a click.
-With this pattern, the model just stores an object without executing any action, thus conserving the **MVC architectural pattern**.
-The **Single Responsibility Principle** is also conserved, as the invoker isn't responsible for knowing the concrete action associated with each button, but instead it just executes the stored action, while the model is not responsible for executing the action but instead just storing it.
+With this pattern, the model just stores an object without executing any action.
+Besides, the **Single Responsibility Principle** is also conserved, as the invoker isn't responsible for knowing the concrete action associated with each button, but instead it just executes the stored action, while the model is not responsible for executing the action but instead just storing it.

 #### Implementation
 The following diagrams shows how the pattern’s roles were mapped to the application classes.